 WHAT CAUSES EYE BAGS?

 When most people think of eye bags, they think of sleep deprivation.
 Yes, that is one of the main causes.
 When you sleep, fluid settles in the tissues beneath your eyes.
 If you sleep too much, your under-eyes can look swollen.
-Sleep too little, your blood vessels can leak and mix with those fluids causing dark circles instead.
+Sleep too little, and your blood vessels can leak and mix with those fluids causing dark circles instead.
 According to the CDC, adults should be getting seven hours or more per night.
 Of course, that’s not always easy.

 Besides sleep, eye bags can also be a product of irritation and dehydration caused by: